jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **The Hon.
 ChyrstiaFREELAND**:
-(voice  answer,  At this point, no. What I do want to underscore is that it is essential to work enclose cooperation with  We are doing this work together and I'd also like to assurequÉbecers that we fully understand the urgency of  and we are working very hard to find the resources to helpquÉbecers.
+(voice  answer,  At this point, no. What I do want to underscore is that it is essential to work in close cooperation with  We are doing this work together and I'd also like to assurequÉbecers that we fully understand the urgency of  and we are working very hard to find the resources to helpquÉbecers.